EMC profit matches estimates as cloud software unit shines

+* Coherus Biosciences appoints Erik Wiberg as executive vice president of corporate development

-EMC Corp EMC.N, the world's largest data storage equipment maker, reported quarterly profit that met analysts' expectations, helped by growth at its cloud software unit, VMware Inc (VMW.N).
+July 24 EMC Corp, the world's largest data storage equipment maker, reported a quarterly profit that met analysts' expectations, helped by growth at its cloud software unit, VMware Inc.

 Excluding one-time items, the company earned 42 cents per share in the second quarter, meeting analysts' estimates, according to Thomson Reuters I/B/E/S.